-Misconceptions Teacher Guidance and Notes Children find it had to adapt to the code of roman numerals and they try to translate place value concepts directly.
+Children find it had to adapt to the code of roman numerals and they try to translate place value concepts directly.

 Pupils may mispronounce or misread or miswrite larger numbers involving ten thousands and millions. e.g. Three hundred and twenty-seven thousand and four hundred and fifty-six.
-Similarly they may do this with decimals, saying 'two point two hundred and forty-seven' rather than 'two point two four seven' for 2.247 Children struggle with the different concepts of the magnitude of a number and the sign of a number e.g. they think that e.g6 is greater than 3.
-It is important that they understand that 'greater' means 'higher up the number line' Children do not always fully understand the role of 0 as a place holder and hence struggle to read or write numbers like 20,045 Children 'miss out' ten thousands frequently, jumping straight from thousands to millions in terms of column headings for place value.
-When rounding, children sometimes want to round up in every case and they do not look carefully at the next number to decide whether to leave the stem alone or whether to round the final digit up.
-They also sometimes fail to check only the next digit, instead looking at every digit from the end of the number and rounding along in a 'chain reaction' Note that Roman Numerals are introduced via clocks in Stage 3 and then up to 100 in Stage 4.
-When working with Roman Numerals it can be beneficial to ensure a whole school approach is adopted, ie on displays around clock faces.
+Similarly they may do this with decimals, saying 'two point two hundred and forty-seven' rather than 'two point two four seven' for 2.247

+Children struggle with the different concepts of the magnitude of a number and the sign of a number e.g. they think that e.g. -6 is greater than 3.
+It is important that they understand that 'greater' means 'higher up the number line'

+Children do not always fully understand the role of 0 as a place holder and hence struggle to read or write numbers like 20,045

+Children 'miss out' ten thousands frequently, jumping straight from thousands to millions in terms of column headings for place value.

+When rounding, children sometimes want to round up in every case and they do

+- Note that Roman Numerals are introduced via clocks in Stage 3 and then up to 100 in Stage 4. - When working with Roman Numerals it can be beneficial to ensure a whole school approach is adopted, ie on displays around clock faces.
 The history will need to be explored to unpick 'the rules'.
-Note that these are just conventions rather than things that are innate about maths so make this clear to children.
-Children need to understand that we are not calculating with Roman Numerals but making connections to real life and how they are represented today.
+Note that these are just conventions rather than things that are innate about maths so make this clear to children. - Children need to understand that we are not calculating with Roman Numerals but making connections to real life and how they are represented today.
 This is just one alternative number system but there are a multitude of others.
-Good SMSC opportunity.
-Help on the rules of Roman Numerals can be found here (NCETM) When teaching place value use practical resources to expand on different base representations to emphasise the unitised structure of number.
-This applies equally to large numbers and to decimals - try to sue the same approaches for both to show that these aren't different concepts, just extended ones!
-It is important that children develop their number sense here- they should be able to place numbers on a blank number line including where the scale changes.
-Try taking a blank paper strip as a scale from 0-1000 and ask them to do the same.
-Similarly with decimals.
-When working with negative numbers, try to avoid terminology of 'minus' and stick to 'negative' instead.
-Therefore, -3 is said as 'negative three' rather than 'minus three'.
-Similarly, with decimals, it is important to read each digit separately e.g. 0.12 is said as "nought point one two" and not as "nought point twelve".
-Key Assessi ment Checklist 1.
-I can read and write numbers beyond 100000 2.
-I can read Roman Numerals to 1000 and recognise years written in Roman Nu imerals.
-3. I can position and estimate positive and negative numbers on a number line or other representation.
-4. I can round any decimal with two decimal places to the nearest integer or 1 dec cimal place. ,
+Good SMSC opportunity. - Help on the rules of Roman Numerals can be found here (NCETM) - When teaching place value use practical resources to expand on different base representations to emphasise the unitised structure of number.
+This applies equally to large numbers and to decimals - try to sue the same approaches for both to show that these aren't different concepts, just extended ones! - It is important that children develop their number sense here- they should be able to place numbers on a blank number line including where the scale changes.
+Try taking a blank paper strip as a scale from 0-1000 and asking children to place 200 on it.
+Then change the scale to 1-500 and not look carefully at the next number to decide whether to leave the stem alone or whether to round the final digit up.